bigeasy/hotspot/README.md

 An asynchronous control-flow library that courts the V8 JIT complier.

-What you're about to see is a Cadence inpsired control-flow library that makes asynchrnous steps available for JIT compilation and inlining.
+What you're about to see is a Cadence inspired control-flow library that makes asynchrnous steps available for JIT compilation and inlining.

 What do you need for error-first callback programming?
 Trampoline and a